ember-learn/cli-guides/guides/appendix/common-issues.md

 ### VM setup

-When setting up your VM, install Ember CLI dependencies as you normally would.
+When setting up your VM, install ember-cli dependencies as you normally would.
 Some of these dependencies (such as [broccoli-sass](#sass)) may have native dependencies that may require recompilation.
 To do so run: